-- Develop a range of facilities that will improve access for all park users and increase usage. - · Visually enhance the site. - Conserve water consumption. - Protect the wildlife interest and value of the site and interpret it where possible. - Ensure the full and continued involvement of local community and stakeholder groups. - Maintain and foster continued partnership working. - Work with the sports clubs on site to establish a programme of events particularly targeting young people. - Seek to ensure the best possible service by continuously reviewing policy and procedures.
+- Develop a range of facilities that will improve access for all park users and increase usage. - · Visually enhance the site. - Conserve water consumption. - Protect the wildlife interest and value of the site and interpret it where possible. - Ensure the full and continued involvement of local community and stakeholder groups. - Establish a programme of surveys and consultation. - Provide opportunities for hands on volunteering through regular working parties. - · Maintain and foster continued partnership working. - Ensure that fear of crime does not deter local community from using the space. - Work with the sports clubs on site to establish a programme of events particularly targeting young people. - Seek to ensure the best possible service by continuously reviewing policy and procedures.